 Rinse and dry as above.

-Sometimes a little extra oomph is needed to lift out stains and odors, and lemon juice with baking soda or salt does the trick– the citric acid in the lemon adds extra scrubbing power that will lighten stains and deodorize.
+Lemon juice combined with baking soda or salt does the trick– the citric acid in the lemon adds extra scrubbing power that will lighten stains and successfully deodorize.

-After sprinkling with soda or salt, simply use a halved lemon to scour the board.
-Rinse with clear, hot water and dry.
+After sprinkling with baking soda or salt, simply use a halved lemon to scour the board.
+Rinse with clear, hot water and dry as described above.

-To prevent bacterial cross-contamination of foods, a thorough cleanup of your butcher block is a must after handling any raw animal proteins, including poultry, seafood, and meat.
+To prevent bacterial cross-contamination of foods, a thorough cleanup of your butcher block is a must after handling any raw animal proteins, including seafood, poultry, and other types of meat.

-We recommend an all-rubber mat like the Sani-Tuff for its non-porous, nontoxic, NSF certified, and USDA approved construction, which is [easyazon_link identifier=”B003J693AA” locale=”US” tag=”foodal02-20″]available on Amazon[/easyazon_link].
+We recommend an all-rubber mat like the Sani-Tuff for its non-porous, nontoxic, NSF-certified, and USDA-approved construction, which is available on Amazon.

-If you do place proteins on your wooden surface, use the salt and lemon combo mentioned above for cleaning, and the following as a guideline for sterilizing.
+If you do place proteins on a wooden cutting surface, use the salt and lemon combo mentioned above for cleaning, and the following guidelines below for sterilizing.

 After any use with animal proteins, or every 7 to 10 days, the surface of your wooden cutting boards and butcher blocks should be sterilized.

-While natural products such as lemon juice, tea tree oil, and vinegar have some disinfectant properties, they aren’t effective on powerful germs such as E. coli, salmonella, or staphylococcus – all of which can be present in food preparation, and particularly in raw meat.
+While natural products such as lemon juice, tea tree oil, and vinegar have some disinfectant properties, they aren’t effective against powerful pathogens such as E. coli, salmonella, or staphylococcus – all of which can be present in food preparation, and particularly in raw meat.

-And for wooden surfaces, this means a diluted solution of chlorine bleach or hydrogen peroxide.
+For wooden surfaces, this means a diluted solution of chlorine bleach, or a combination of vinegar and hydrogen peroxide.

 To disinfect with bleach, rubber gloves should be worn, cleaning should be done in a well-ventilated area, and a mask should be donned by those with respiratory sensitivities.

-Mix 1 tablespoon of chlorine bleach with 1 quart of water in a spray bottle and liberally spray the entire surface.
+Mix 1 tablespoon of chlorine bleach with 1 quart of water in a spray bottle.
+Liberally spray the entire infected surface.

-Allow to sit for 3 to 5 minutes, then scour well with a stiff brush or a clean nylon pot scrubber.
-Wipe up the solution with a clean cloth or sponge, then flood the surface with hot water to rinse.
-Mop up the rinse water and allow to air dry, or gently pat dry with paper towels.
+Allow this to sit for 3 to 5 minutes, then scour well with a stiff brush or a clean nylon pot scrubber.
+Wipe up the solution with a clean cloth or sponge, then rinse the surface with hot water.
+Shake off any excess water, and allow to air dry or gently pat dry with absorbent kitchen or paper towels.